-4. I have decided to partially release the document in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act, on the grounds that the deleted material is considered exempt under Sections 33(a)(i) and (iii) [Documents affecting national security or international relations], Section 47E [public interest conditional exemptions-certain operations of agencies] and 47G [public interest conditional exemptions-business affairs] of the FOI Act.
+5. I have decided to partially release the documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act, on the grounds that the deleted material is considered exempt under Sections 33(a)(i) and (iii) [Documents affecting national security or international relations], Section 47C [public interest conditional exemptions-deliberative processes], Section 47E(d) [public interest conditional exemptions-certain operations of agencies] and 47G [public interest conditional exemptions-business affairs] of the FOI Act.